mjtorn/django-stripe/docs/library/actions/products/coupons.md

 This method is used to synchronize a batch of local Stripe customer data.
 It takes a list of customer data as an argument and iterates over it, calling the `sync` method on each one.

-??? example "Sync Batch of Coupons"
+!!!
+Example "Sync Batch of Coupons"
     ```python
     from django_stripe.actions import StripeCouponAction